ProjectMitosisOS/mitosis-core/README.md

     - COW: Use Copy-On-Write instead of directly copying page content
     - Eager resume: Read all the pages during the startup
-    - Profile: Print performance profile during the execution These configurations are specified in the `mitosis-kms/Kbuild` file with Rust features.
+    - Profile: Print performance profile during the execution
+    - Use rc: Use RC to get remote pages instead of using DCT These configurations are specified in the `mitosis-kms/Kbuild` file with Rust features.
 Without further explanation, we will use the default configuration "COW+Prefetch".
 If you want to use other configurations, you can copy the Kbuild file before the compilation.

 ```bash